 The Setup

-I had my container running on a child node behind an Nginx reverse proxy on a master node.
-To expose the app publicly, I added a standard proxy rule based on existing configurations:
+I had my container running on a child node behind an Nginx reverse proxy on a master node as shown below:

 location /streamlitApp/ {